ckoraka/icsc-Intro-to-accel-comp/README.md

 If you get stuck you can take a look at the *cuda_hello.cu* script in the *solutions* directory.

 ## **Exercise 2 :** Matrix multiplication on the GPU
-Goal of this excersise is to perform a 2-dimentional matrix multiplication on the GPU.
+Goal of this excersise is to write a CUDA kernel that performs a 2-dimentional square matrix multiplication on the GPU.
 - Start by taking a look at the file **matrix_multiplication.cu**.
 - We can respresent the 2-D matrix in 1-D as shown in the image below.
-This will make copying the matrix from the host to the device easier.
+This will make copying the matrix from the host to device and from device to host easier.
+The size of each matrix is DSIZE*DSIZE.
 ![](linearized_matrix.png)

 - Find and properly update all parts of the script denoted with **FIXME**.